dstrack/APEX_API_Tracer/README.md

   4. the package defines no record or table types.
   5. the package header is not wrapped.

-The enable - procedure will generate a proxy-package with the same name as the synonym in your local schema.
+The enable - procedure will generate a tracing-package with the same name as the synonym in your local schema.

 The link from your local applications to the synonym will be intercepted by the generated package.